-Family court proceedings center on issues of great significance to New York's families- those directly relating to the safety and well-being of children.
+Family court proceedings center on issues of great significance to New York's families -- those directly relating to the safety and well-being of children.
 When courts require additional information related to the needs of a family involved in a custody or visitation proceeding, they often order a forensic child custody evaluation which is intended to be an in-depth analysis from a mental health professional or social worker providing detailed psychological information about each member of the family as it relates to their respective roles in the parent/child relationship.

-There are no standards, certification or training requirements for individuals who serve as forensic child custody evaluators in New York State.
-As a result, forensic evaluation reports are often fraught with bias and inequalities, as described in the 2021 Report of the Governor's Blue-Ribbon Commission on Forensic Custody Evaluations.1 Yet currently, there is no accountability mechanism in place to prevent forensic child custody evaluators who have been terminated for cause from appearing in Family Court proceedings as an expert witness.
+Forensic evaluation reports are often fraught with bias and inequalities, as described in the 2021 Report of the Governor's Blue-Ribbon Commission on Forensic Custody Evaluations.1 Yet currently, there is no accountability mechanism in place to prevent forensic child custody evaluators who have been terminated for cause from appearing in Family Court proceedings as an expert witness.
 Similarly, under current law, the court may still enter into evidence the work product of a terminated forensic evaluator.